Cell Modules for Type $A$ Webs: The Category of Type Webs

 \end{example}

-It is immediate that if $\mu$ is dominant (i.e. a partition) the set is empty and so $\kappa_{\lambda}^{\lambda + \mu} = 1$.
+It is immediate that if $\mu$ is dominant (i.e. a partition of $\ell$ into at most $n$ parts) the set is empty, so that $\mu=w_\ell$, and $E_{\mu}$ is the identity map.
+Consequently one expects $\kappa_{\lambda}^{\lambda + \mu} = 1$.
 This corresponds to adding a single strand labelled $\mu$ in the construction of the clasps and so it is expected that the intersection form is trivial.

+With this notation of weights $\mu$ as sequences of 1s and 0s, we can take a brief aside to define the maps $E_\mu$ explicitly as per \cite[Eq.
+2.17]{elias_2015}.
+They are of the form

+where $0 \le y_1 < x_1<y_2<x_2<\cdots<x_k<y_{k+1}\le n$ are derived as follows.
+Split the sequence of 1s and 0s into maximal consecutive subsequences of only 1s and only 0s.
+Then $y_i$ is the last index in the $i$-th $1$-string (where $y_1$ is zero if the whole sequence starts with a 0) and $x_i$ is the last index in the $i$-th $0$-string.
+Note that $k$ is the number of $0$-strings excluding the final one, and there are $k+1$ horizontal strands.